walterhiggins/WMPJS/book-outline.md

     String myString = "Hello World";

-You'll notice when browsing the Bukkit API that many methods include both the types parameters they expect and the type of data they return.
-For example, the Bukkit Class found in the *org.bukkit* package has an *addRecipe()* method whose method summary looks like this:
+You'll notice when browsing the Bukkit API that many methods include both the types of parameters they expect and the type of data they return.
+For example, the *Bukkit* Class found in the *org.bukkit* package has an *addRecipe()* method whose method summary looks like this:

     static boolean addRecipe(Recipe recipe)

 Let's look at this piece by piece.
 The *static* keyword means the method is really a function.
-It can be called without first creating a Bukkit object.
+It can be called without first creating a *Bukkit* object.
 The *boolean* to the left of the method name is the type of data the method returns.
 The *Recipe recipe* inside the round brackets says that the method takes one parameter named *recipe* of type *Recipe*.
-This is the conventional way that Java parameter documentation is presented.
-The parameter type is shown along with the parameter name.
+This is the conventional way that Java methods are defined: the parameter type is shown along with the parameter name.

 Every Type name in the Java documenation page is a link to more information about the Type.
 So if I want to find out more information about the *Recipe* Java type, I just click on that link.